alba1735/tRNAgraph/docs/testSuite.md

 Runs `trnagraph.py build` to aggregate the coverage data.

 - **Inputs**: Uses the generated BAM files, the downloaded GTF for non-tRNA features, and a pairs file (`config/vibrChol1.pair.txt`).
-- **Configuration**: Runs with `--uniqueonly` to test strict filtering capabilities.
+- **Configuration**: Runs with `--filtermultimapped` to test strict filtering capabilities.
 The `--split-build` test step re-runs build with `--readlengthsplit 60`, which splits BAM files by read length internally (into temporary `u60`/`o60` BAM files that are deleted once merged into the AnnData object) rather than as a separate preprocessing command.

 ### 5. Post-Processing & Visualization